henriwi/dagenatifi/README.md

-dagenatifi
+TYPE
 ==========

-A little JavaScript web application for a typing competition
+A small web app for a typing competiton.
+Written in JavaScript.

+Uses PHP and MySQL for backend functionality.

+To run – just launch index.html in your browser.